 Maryland Teacher Education Requirements

 The state of Maryland requires that Maryland teacher certification applicants earn a degree from an accredited college or university.
 The National Council for Accreditation of Teacher Education (NCATE) is the accreditation organization for Maryland.
 Teacher education programs can include courses in education theory, practical training, and options to specialize in a specific area of education.

-The US Department of Labor Statistics reported Maryland’s unemployment rate at 7.0% in January 2012, well below the national average of 8.5%.
 The Occupational Supply and Demand System projects 4,831 annual job openings in Maryland in education and library related fields through 2018.
 According to the National Center for Education Statistics, 58,940 public school and 14,290 private school teachers were employed in Maryland in fall 2008 and 2007 respectively.
 The average starting teacher’s salary, as reported by the National Education Association, is $42,497 and the average classroom teacher’s salary is $63,960, the 8th highest average amongst US states, and well over the national average of $55,623.
 The NEA classifies the education job market in Maryland as ‘excellent’, especially in urban areas such as Prince George’s county, Montgomery County, and Baltimore City.
 The low unemployment rate and large number of projected annual job openings in education fields suggest a steady and fertile job market for education professionals.
 Further specialization in math, science and foreign language will even further increase employment opportunity in Maryland.
 Please visit the Maryland State Education Association for news and current information relevant to educational professionals in Maryland.
 Contact Maryland education and teacher training schools for free information regarding the current job market and certification procedures.

 Maryland Teacher Testing Requirements